All about Metaplastic Breast Cancer

 Metaplastic breast cancer may appear benign on imaging studies

-Mammographic and sonographic features of metaplastic breast carcinomas can appear to be benign masses (such as breast fibroadenoma ), but other factors such as age and family history, might suggest the possibility of metaplastic breast cancer, which should be investigated histologically.
+Mammographic and sonographic features of metaplastic breast carcinomas can appear to be benign masses (such as breast fibroadenoma ).

 Histological considerations for metaplastic breast carcinoma

 So, histologically, most metaplastic breast tumors tend to be of a ‘high grade’, suggestive of a more aggressive cancer.

 Metaplastic breast carcinoma tends to be highly cellular, featuring mitotically active, poorly differentiated, and pleomorphic spindle cells.

 Microscopically, metaplastic breast cancers may show various sorts of ‘cell mixtures’.
 Quite commonly metaplastic breast tumors show a squamous cell type differentiation.
 They might also feature prominent ‘matrix-producing’ type cells, or carcinom sarcomatoid cells.(Carcinom sarcomatoid cells include both epithelial and mesenchymal features).

 Sometimes metaplastic breast cancer tumors will feature predominantly spindle cells or a mixture of spindle cells with matrix-producing cells.
 If the mass appears to show ‘heterogeneous echogenicity’ on ultrasound, one could well expect to see necrosis and cystic degeneration at histopathology.